zbigniewstefaniuk/zbigniewstefaniuk/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on online chat, you can find code below
-- 🌱 I’m currently learning Python(Django and Flask), JavaScript(React)
+- 🌱 I’m currently learning Python(Django and Flask) and JavaScript(React)
 - 📫 How to reach me: zbyszek791@hotmail.com
 <h1 align="center">
    This is my latest project - chat app with flaskIO 💬✔